c50/futurium-isa/README.md

 This will:

-* Download the latest validated version of the platform of the branch you specified.
+* Download the latest validated version of Drupal 7.x.
 * Build the project into the `platform/` subfolder.
 * Symlink your custom modules and themes into the platform.
 This allows you to work inside the Drupal site, and still commit your files easily.